BASRaT is the UK regulator and professional association for Sport Rehabilitators and an advocate of improving health through Physical Activity.

 Required by our Armed Forces

-BASRaT registration is a requirement of many exercise rehabilitation roles working with our injured servicemen.
+BASRaT registration is a requirement of many exercise rehabilitation roles working with our injured military personnel.

 Accrediting Sport Rehabilitation Degrees